-- Now heat 5 Tbsp.
-Oil in a pan.
+- Now heat 5 tablespoon Oil in a pan.

-- Once heated, sprinkle 1/4 Tsp. each of Turmeric powder and salt to it before frying the fishes.
+- Once heated, sprinkle ¼ teaspoon each of Turmeric powder and salt to it before frying the fishes.

 - This step helps in frying the fishes easily and moreover, it enhances the color of the gravy.